ldijkman/randomnerd_esp32_wifi_manager/ESP8266-LittleFS-wifi-manager/data/readme.md

-upload this to spiffs the esp8266 littlefs
+upload this to the esp8266 littlefs